gvwilson/thirdbit/_posts/2008/2008-11-20-getting-the-science-right-or-at-least-less-wrong.md

 ---
-title: "Getting the Science Right---Or At Least, Less Wrong"
+title: "Getting the Science Right—Or At Least, Less Wrong"
 date: 2008-11-20 17:03:22
 year: 2008
 ---